vityasyyy/risk-assesment-cysec-kom/reports/master-summary.md

 - **MEDIUM (5.0-6.9):** Important remediation within 1 week (P2)
 - **LOW (3.0-4.9):** Normal remediation within 1 month (P3)
 - **INFO (<3.0):** Monitor and review (P4)

+### ⚠️ Disclaimer

+This automated scan provides an initial security assessment.
+Manual verification is required for all findings.
+False positives are possible, especially for informational findings.
+Impact scores are calculated algorithmically and should be validated by security professionals.